-Judith Wright was a Queensland resident for over thirty years.
-She was born in New England, in regional New South Wales, and came to Brisbane as a young woman.
-She lived for a time at 100 Sydney Street, New Farm, and worked as a statistician at the University of Queensland (a job she was completely untrained for) while she wrote the first of the poems that were to make her famous, among them “Bullocky” and “The Moving Image”.
+Judith Wright was a Queensland resident for more than 30 years.
+She was born in New England in regional New South Wales and came to Brisbane as a young woman.
+She lived for a time at 100 Sydney Street, New Farm and worked as a statistician at the University of Queensland (a job she was completely untrained for) while she wrote the first of the poems that were to make her famous, among them “Bullocky” and “The Moving Image”.
 In Brisbane she met and fell in love with philosopher Jack McKinney, and in 1945 they bought a tiny cottage on Mount Tamborine.
 They later moved to a nearby house which they named “Calanthe”, after a white orchid which blooms on the mountain at Christmas time.
-They shared twenty happy years together on Tamborine, until Jack’s death in 1966.
+They shared 20 happy years together on Tamborine, until Jack’s death in 1966.

 For more information visit National Library of Australia - Judith Wright's Biography: A Delicate Balance between Trespass and Honour by Veronica Brady.